-Visible from many parts of Paris, the basilica of Sacré-Cœur stands like a whipped-cream church atop the hill of Montmartre.
-With its Romanesque-Byzantine style, the church shares more resemblance with the Taj Mahal in India than the Gothic cathedral of Notre-Dame!
+Visible from many parts of Paris, the Basilica of Sacré-Cœur stands like a whipped-cream church atop the hill of Montmartre.
+With its Romanesque-Byzantine style, the church resembles the Taj Mahal in India more than the Gothic cathedral of Notre-Dame!

-The Sacré-Cœur was built between 1875 and 1914 by architect Paul Abadie and houses France’s biggest bell, La Savoyarde with a weight of 18 tonnes.
+The Sacré-Cœur was built between 1875 and 1914 by architect Paul Abadie and houses France’s largest bell, La Savoyarde, weighing 18 tonnes.

 Finally, I recommend visiting the church and the neighbouring streets of Montmartre early in the morning to avoid the masses of tourists.
-Make sure you head to Place du Tertre as well where you can have your portrait painted and soak up the atmosphere.
+Make sure you also head to Place du Tertre, where you can have your portrait painted and soak up the atmosphere.

 The Tour Montparnasse (Montparnasse Tower) is a high-rise building overlooking the district of Montparnasse in the 15th arrondissement and borders the 6th and 14th arrondissements.
 Its panoramic terrace offers one of the most beautiful views over Paris.

-The presence of the tower in central Paris has been very controversial since its construction and has been criticised for being at odds with Paris’ skyline.
+The tower’s presence in central Paris has been controversial since its construction and criticised for being at odds with Paris’ skyline.
 Following its inauguration, the municipality ruled it impossible for buildings over seven floors high to be built in the centre of Paris (“intra-muros”).

-At the foot of the tower, there is a vast shopping mall and a busy metro station connected to the Gare Montparnasse where trains head off to the French Atlantic Coast and Spain.
+At the tower’s foot are a vast shopping mall and a busy metro station connected to the Gare Montparnasse, where trains head off to the French Atlantic Coast and Spain.

-- Find out more about the Montparnasse Tower on the blog
+- Learn more about the Montparnasse Tower on the blog

 - Get your entrance tickets to the 56th floor of the Montparnasse Tower with Tiqets!

-The City Hall of Paris (Hôtel de Ville de Paris) is one of the most popular monuments in the French capital.
-Situated near the banks of River Seine in the 4th arrondissement, the historic building has been the seat of the city’s council since 1977.
+The City Hall of Paris (Hôtel de Ville de Paris) is one of the most famous monuments in the French capital.
+Situated near the banks of the River Seine in the 4th arrondissement, the historic building has been the seat of the city’s council since 1977.

 The first building on the site was designed in the Renaissance style from 1553 to 1628.